 David Jacobs was an extremely popular broadcaster and disc jockey, particularly known for his work on Jukebox Jury and his many radio programmes.
 He also had many associations with Kingston and Kingston University.

 The David Jacobs LP Collection consists of more than 1,000 LPs from David Jacobs' personal collection.
 They represent a range of musical tastes including easy listening, film soundtracks, swing, folk and jazz.
-The LPs are held and can be borrowed from the Nightingale Centre learning resources centre at the Kingston Hill campus.
+The LPs are held and can be borrowed from the Nightingale Centre Library at the Kingston Hill campus.